Barangaroo Reserve

 UNSW

-The design drew inspiration from the natural headlands of Sydney Harbour in its characteristic sandstone landform and endemic vegetation.
+The design for Barangaroo Reserve drew inspiration from the natural headlands of Sydney Harbour in its characteristic sandstone landform and endemic vegetation.

 The reconstructed foreshore is made from large sandstone blocks excavated on site.
 We used every opportunity to evoke spatial and sensory sense of place – bringing together ecology and culture, the natural and built environment.

-It is a new headland where nature and culture are entwined, where the park outside is just as much part of the cultural space inside.
-These spaces, from rockpools to grassy open spaces and the hidden cavern within has quickly become a much-loved part of Sydney.
+It is a new headland where nature and culture are entwined, where Baranagaroo Reserve and the park outside are just as much part of the cultural space inside.
+These spaces, from rockpools to grassy open areas and the hidden cavern within, have quickly become a much-loved part of Sydney.

 Professor James Weirick